 November 7, 2017 — Leaked documents dubbed “The Paradise Papers” reveal Bitfinex and Tether are run by the same individuals.
 Up until now, Tether and Bitfinex insisted the two operations were separate, though they were widely suspected to be the same.

-November 19, 2017 — Tether is hacked when 31 million tether are moved from the Tether treasury wallet into an unauthorized Bitcoin address.
+November 19, 2017 — Tether is hacked when 31 million USDT are moved from the Tether treasury wallet into an unauthorized Bitcoin address.
 Tether initiates a hard fork to prevent those funds from being spent.

 After this hack, Tether notes on its website (archive) that redemption of USDT for real dollars is no longer possible via the Tether website.
 (It is worth noting that there is no record of anyone having redeemed their USDT for dollars at any point before this either.)